 It is extremely important for the attorney and the client to clearly define how and when their relationship will begin and end.
 It is also important to define what conditions will terminate an agreement.
 Can your attorney drop you as a client?
-Can you switch attorneys if you are not satisfied?
+Can you switch attorney if you are not satisfied?
 If you terminate the agreement will your money be refunded?
 What happens if your attorney becomes sick or otherwise unavailable?
 These questions should be clearly addressed in the retention agreement.

 Orders of Substitution

-If you ever want to change attorneys, your new DUI attorney must file an order of substitution with the court.
-However, the motion for an order of substitution requires the signature of the old and new attorneys and in some cases it also requires the signature of the prosecution.
+If you ever want to change attorney, your new DUI attorney must file an order of substitution with the court.
+However, the motion for an order of substitution requires the signature of the old and new attorney and in some cases it also requires the signature of the prosecution.
 This process can take quite a bit of time so if you are not satisfied with your DUI attorney, do not wait to find a new one.

 A DISTINGUISHED Fairfax Criminal

 100% Satisfaction Guarantee: You Obtain a Free appeal

 if You are Not Satisfied with the Outcome